Also consult the General Academic Regulations G30 – G41 and Faculty regulations.

 For the coursework, a minimum examination mark of 50% is required in each of the modules where a semester or year mark is not required.
 However, where a semester or year mark is required, the latter will contribute 50% to the final mark.
 A subminimum of 40% is required in the examination and a final mark of at least 50 % to pass the module.
 Instructions regarding requirements for semester, year or examination marks are published in the study guides, for the specific attention of candidates.

-The following also applies to the coursework modules:
+In addition to what is set out above, the following also applies to the coursework modules:

 - These students will be offered a special examination if they meet the minimum requirements, and an additional extra-ordinary examination if they meet the requirements stipulated in the study guide.